Living in Dubai Guide

 To find out more about the immunisation schedule implemented in the UAE by the Dubai Health Authority, see here.

 The UAE’s culture is firmly rooted in the Islamic traditions of Arabia.
 Islam is more than just a religion; it is a way of life that governs every aspect of daily existence, from what to wear to what to eat and drink.
 The culture and heritage of the UAE is closely linked to religion and this feeling permeates throughout the society.

-There are many beautiful mosques in and around the U.A.E. but it is not accepted practice for non-Muslims to enter them so if you are non-Muslim, you will have to admire them from the outside.
+There are many beautiful mosques in and around the U.A.E. and while it is not accepted practice for non-Muslims to enter them, there are tours through the Jumeirah Mosque and the Sheikh Zayed Grand Mosque in Abu Dhabi.
+The only time that you cannot visit them is on the most holy day, Friday.
+So if you are non-Muslim, you will have to admire them from the outside on that day.

 Non-Muslims are not expected to fast but are expected to abstain from eating, drinking and/or smoking in public as a sign of respect.
 Most cafes are closed during the day but some places offer a take out service.
 Hotel restaurants still operate under certain restrictions.

 The fast is broken in the evening at sun set, which is called Iftar, and you can get the official times for Iftar from the local papers.

 Although the UAE is a Muslim country there is a general tolerance of other faiths here, so celebrations of Diwali, Christmas and Easter are not discouraged.
 There are a number of Christian churches.